SardarHussain/ECBCurrencyExchangeRate/README.md

 # ECBCurrencyExchangeRate
-This is a simpel program that reads the ECB historical forex exchange csv data in memory collection.
+This is a simple program that reads the ECB historical forex exchange csv data in memory collection.
 A java class (ExchangeRateServiceImpl.java) is implemented that provides the following functionalities using a functional style retrieval from the collection.

 1. It allows to retrieve the reference rate data for a given Date for all